Developing a Mobile Banking Application: Must-Have Features, Stages, and Challenges in 2023

 Revolut customers can make international money transfers at current exchange rates across over 200 countries as well as make payments, exchange currency, including crypto, make investments in stocks, and withdraw money at ATMs all over the world in 120 currencies.
 Currently, the bank operates in almost 40 countries and caters to both individuals and business customers.
 The bank offers three subscription plans: free Standard one, Premium with extended functionality and benefits, and Metal, which comes with exclusive metal cards.

-App for Neobank by Surf
+App for Neobank by the Surf developer team

 Developed by Surf, an application for Pakistani neobank was created in less than a year.
 It provides convenient and secure access to all common financial features, including remote sign up, account and card management, transfers and bill payments, along with online support chat.
 New customers can start banking without a visit to an office by simply taking a selfie and a photo of their passport for verification.